Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lyons, placing the area among the bottom 25% of areas assessed nationally

-The average construction cost value of new homes over this period is $269,000.
-Compared to the Australian Capital Territory, Lyons has significantly less development activity, with 83.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes.
-Nationally, development activity in Lyons is also lower, reflecting a mature market and possible development constraints.
-New development consists of 57.0% detached houses and 43.0% townhouses or apartments, providing options across different price points.
+On average, no people moved to the area per dwelling built over these years, indicating supply meeting or exceeding demand and supporting potential population growth while offering greater buyer choice.
+The average construction value of new homes was $269,000.
+Compared to the Australian Capital Territory, Lyons had significantly less development activity, 83.0% below the regional average per person as of AreaSearch data.
+This limited supply generally supports stronger demand and values for established homes.
+Nationally, development activity in Lyons is also lower, reflecting market maturity and possible development constraints.

 Frequently Asked Questions - Development